eyaler/ediking/README.md

 - Prevent iframe from stealing focus on load
 - Have iframe listen to the global `Ctrl` keyboard shortcuts
 - Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
-- Grab title and favicon from iframe
+- Grab title, description and favicon from iframe
 - Prevent top level navigation when file dropped on iframe
 - Helper functions for output in iframe: `parent.clear()`, `parent.log()`, `parent.safeLog()` / `parent.safelog()` (infinite loop protection)